harryjenniskens/sc1015MiniProject/README.md

       - We discovered that we had significant class imbalances across our dataset, which could introduce bias into our model and reduce its accuracy.
     4. We attempted to solve this issue with class specific weights, and retrained our ResNet-50 model, along with some other tweaks.
 This yieled an accuracy of 57.66%.
     5. Finally, to experiment, we only used single label x-rays which increased our accuracy to 65%.
 This was expected as the task is much easier.

+---
+### 💎 Conclusions
+- Medical imaging prediction is really hard.
+Multi-label classification makes it even harder.
+58% accuracy is definitely not suitable for real world use.
+- Developing a good system to solve class imbalance plays a large role in getting higher accuracy.
+- Although our pretrained models were much more complex and capable than the ones we developed by ourselves, the fact that they only took 224x224 sized images, (when all our images were bigger than 1000x1000) meant we lost nearly 95% of the available visual information when using the ResNet-50.
+Next time we should find and use a model that could cater to our image size.
+- Our dataset also came with about a thousand images that contained bounding boxes on visual indicators of diseases, but we did not implement this in our models due to complexity.
+- We also chose not to incorporate the patient's report and medical history into our prediction model.
+This and the bounding boxes could have potentially led to drastically more accurate results for our model, and is something we will look into incorporating for future projects.

+### 🌟 What We Learned
+- How Convolutional Neural Networks work, and the parameters that change how they perform
+- What the metrics for measuring the performance of a neural network mean.
+(Accuracy, loss) And why they differ accross all 3 datasets
+- Differences between un-trained and pre-trained CNNs (tensorflow/keras, ResNet-50, VGG) and how to use them
+- The importance of understanding our dataset and how to better identify certain challenges it may present.
+- We need a better CPUs :(

 ### 📈 Model Metrics
   ![image](https://github.com/harryjenniskens/sc1015MiniProject/assets/167991732/17988147-e5ff-49f7-b172-017063946aba) ![image](https://github.com/harryjenniskens/sc1015MiniProject/assets/167991732/36c5f647-9a7d-44e4-aaf9-19c60f97b68a)